felix-popp/felix-popp.github.io/_posts/2022-04-10-our-vision.md

 Often there are multiple equivalent therapies for a patient.
 Personalized cancer therapy predicts which patients are more likely to respond to one of these specific therapies.
 Biomarkers, especially in cancer medicine, are used for this prediction.
 To date, few biomarkers are measured to individualize therapy decisions, and optional targeted therapy is usually initiated based on these biomarkers.

-For example, human epidermal growth factor receptor 2 (HER2) is a biomarker that can be used to target esophageal cancer.
+One example of such a biomarker targeting oesophageal cancer is the human epidermal growth factor receptor 2 (HER2).
 HER2, a member of the EGFR family, is localized on the cell membrane and accelerates tumor growth.
-As a biomarker, the HER2 status determines the potential administration of trastuzumab therapy.
-If the HER2 status is positive, therapy is recommended for the antibody trastuzumab in palliative esophageal cancer.
+As a biomarker, the HER2 status determines the potential administration of antibody therapy with trastuzumab.
+This therapy is recommended for palliative esophageal carcinoma if HER-2 expression is present, i.e., a positive HER-2 status.

 ## How does it work?

 The more biomarkers used, the more treatment decisions can be individualized.
 The idea of the Computational Surgical Oncology group is to digitize all available patient data and use them as biomarkers for individual therapy decisions.
 With the help of neural networks, the resulting complex and extensive data can be mastered and transformed into personal therapy decisions.

 Of particular interest are pathological image data, such as morphological H&E staining, which contain more information than is visible to the bare eye.
 Thus, it has been possible to predict molecular mutations based on H&E data.